ashikun/zombiesplit/architecture.md

 # zombiesplit architecture notes

-**NOTE:** `zombiesplit`'s architecture has evolved and mutated over time, and is constantly in flux.
+**NOTE:** `zombiesplit`'s architecture has evolved and mutated over time, and is *constantly in flux.
 Take these notes with a bit of salt.

 Effectively, `zombiesplit` is a C# program trapped in a Rust program's body, for which one can blame the programmer's love of overengineering.

 The top-level split is as follows:

 - the _model_;
 - the _database code_, which sits on top of the model;
+- the _netcode_ (client and server), which sits on top of the model and database;
 - various _user interfaces_, which sit on top of the model and database.

 ## Model

-The `zombiesplit` model is split into three main parts:
+The `zombiesplit` model is split into four main parts, roughly from low to high
+level:

+- the timing model, which tracks notions of time, comparisons, and aggregates;
-- the config model, which tracks all games/categories/related data that a `zombiesplit` instance has been taught about;
+- the game model, which tracks all games/categories/related data that a `zombiesplit` instance has been taught about;
 - the historical model, which tracks all saved run data; and
 - the attempt model, which tracks the run currently being processed.

+### Timing model

-### Config model
+### Game model

-The config model is fairly thin, mapping onto both the database and the
+This is a fairly thin representation of the underlying database relations.

 ### Historical model

-Like the config model, the historical model is a fairly thin representation of the underlying database relations.
+Like the game model, the historical model is a fairly thin representation of the underlying database relations.

 ### Attempt model

 The attempt model is a 'fat' model (that is, most of the business logic of `zombiesplit` forms methods on the model instead of being separated into higher layers).

+An in-flight attempt is contained in an attempt _session_, which exposes protocols for sending _actions_ and subscribing to _events_ (an observer pattern).
+These form the backbone of the client/server protocol in the netcode.

 ## Database

 SQLite.

 Any feed-forward from the attempt model to the database is implemented as a special kind of attempt observer.

+## Netcode

+`zombiesplit` has a client/server architecture, with multiple clients able to connect simultaneously to one server.
+At time of writing, the protocol is an insecure TCP binary protocol that is a length-delimited CBOR encoding of the underlying action/event protocol.

+We use `tokio` for both ends, and so the netcode is asynchronous Rust.

+### Client

+Some of the user interfaces below are `zombiesplit` clients, but all use the same netcode.

+### Server

 ## User interfaces

 ### Command line porcelain

+This is `zsdb`, at the moment.

 ### Graphical split editor

+This is `zsclient`.

 Roughly laid out as a model-view-presenter, with the model being that described above.
 There is an added complication that the presenter is tracking the modality of the user interface too (eg, normal mode/edit mode/etc).